miguelgrinberg/microdot/docs/implementation/migrating.rst

 - *microdot_asgi_websocket.py*: the functionality in this extension is now available in the ASGI extension.
-- *microdot_ssl.py*: this extension was only used with the synchronous web server, so it is not needed anymore.
+- *microdot_ssl.py*: this extension was only used with the synchronous web server, so it is not needed anymore and has been removed.
-- *microdot_websocket_alt.py*: this extension was only used with the synchronous web server, so it is not needed anymore.
+- *microdot_websocket_alt.py*: this extension was only used with the synchronous web server, so it is not needed anymore and has been removed.

 No more ``render_template()`` function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~